oils-for-unix/oils/doc/ref/chap-type-method.md

 ### indexOf()

-Returns -1 if element is not in the index.
+Returns the first index of the element in the List, or -1 if it's not present.

 ### insert()